-NEWS … LFG researcher and writer CAROL DOW visits Nimitz Museum to obtain new documents for planned Earhart Documentary on the REAL TRUTH about this 75 year old mystery ,,, OTHER NEWS: Waitt Industries conducted a detailed underwater search for Earhart's Electra in the vicinity of HowlandIsland.
+NEWS … Stay tuned for a bombshell new discovery, now being verified and soon to be released.
+Previously, LFG researcher and writer CAROL DOW visited the Nimitz Museum to obtain new documents for planned Earhart Documentary on the REAL TRUTH about this 75 year old mystery ,,, OTHER NEWS: Waitt Industries conducted a detailed underwater search for Earhart's Electra in the vicinity of HowlandIsland.
 This search combined with the Nauticos search proves beyond any question Earhart did not crash in the sea at Howland irrespective of the movie "Amelia" and the two TV specials several years ago.
 The Waitt Industriessearch was very thorough and had no budget limitations.
 This search also negates the Elgen Long book and the Susan Butler book which claim Earhart crashed and sank at HowlandIsland.

 The Waitt Institute's expedition to find Earhart's plane, known as CATALYST 2, was a collaboration with Harbor Branch Oceanographic Institute (HBOI) and Woods Hole Oceanographic Institution (WHOI).
 The area surveyed was based on extensive research completed by a team of experienced air accident investigators.
 The initial search area was a 2,500-square-mile box -- an area equivalent to the state of Delaware -- located off the western shores of HowlandIsland.
 The Research Report is available on the site.
 The search area was 1,100 miles, approximately four days travel for HBOI's Research Vessel Seward Johnson, north of the base of operations in Pago Pago, American Samoa.

 For the real story, read "The LostFlight of Amelia Earhart" available on this website.